 EDR provides similar capabilities for your endpoint devices.
 The vast majority of malicious threats will be detected and blocked from getting into the endpoint at all.
 For the attacks that manage to slip through, EDR monitors and logs all activity so you have total visibility and a complete record of what has occurred on the endpoint.
 This enables you to quickly identify security incidents and determine the remediation steps necessary to contain or remove the threat.

-The Need for EDR
+The components of EDR

-According to Gartner, there are four required elements that must exist for something to be considered an EDR solution:
+According to Gartner, there are four elements that must exist for something to be considered an EDR solution:

 - Detect security incidents